 Parking rules and regulations are subject to change for certain campus events, special occasions and emergencies.
 Restrictions will be posted by the Parking and Transportation Services office and will be strictly enforced.

-All lots are clearly signed at the entrance with the name of the lot and the type of permit required.
+All lots are clearly signed at the entrance with the name of the lot and type of virtual permit required.
+Permitted parking enforced Monday - Friday 7:00 a.m. - 3:00 p.m.

-Only valid faculty/staff permits are approved in these lots.
+Only valid faculty/staff virtual permits are approved in these lots.
 Student parking is prohibited in faculty/staff-only lots.

 Faculty/Staff & Student Shared Lots

-A valid faculty/staff or student parking permit must be displayed in these lots.
+A valid faculty/staff or student virtual parking permit must be assigned to park in these lots.

 Commuter Student & Faculty/Staff Lots